Gio Gonzalez doesn't temper the fact that he still gets an emotional buzz from a punch-out. Rhetorically speaking, of course.

 "I miss the strikeouts," he said.
 "I miss them a lot.
 But if I can go eight or nine innings and save some of the bullpen's arms, why not?"

 This is the lesson the A's have been trying to impress on Gonzalez since they acquired him from the Chicago White Sox on Jan.
 3, 2008, in a deal for Nick Swisher.
 He always has received high marks for his raw ability, but learning to harness that ability has been a work in progress.
-In a number of starts during his first two seasons with Oakland, he has allowed
+In a number of starts during his first two seasons with Oakland, he has allowed his emotions and excitability to get the best of him, even on days when he was pitching well and piling up strikeouts.

 To his detriment, his lust for the K added to his pitch counts and walk totals.
 Moreover, in trying to overpower hitters, he occasionally would fall out of rhythm and lose his grip on a game entirely.